11 min

 How did you get to Meliško?

 Meliško is a total legend and we were his big fans.
-We could quote all his recordings, word for word, so we wondered if we had a character that was not dubbed by anyone and there was the dragon.
-At that time Meliško was such that he was already going to various events and his star was growing more and we found out that he had a manager, so we wrote to him and he said that okay we will do it for... how much did we give him then?
-Maybe some €40 and a bottle of pine, €25 of which was taken by the manager, so Laco was doing it for €15 and a bottle of pine.
+We could quote all his recordings, word for word, so we were wondering if we had a character there that hadn't been dubbed by anyone and there was that dragon.
+At that time, Meliško was such that he was already going to various events and his star was growing more and we found out that he had a manager, so we wrote to him and he said okay, we'll do it for...how much did we give him then?
+Maybe some €40 and a bottle of pine brandy, of which the manager took €25, so Laco did it for €15 and a bottle of pine brandy.

-He didn't know what was going on at all, so we had to explain it to him for 20 minutes, it wasn't ideal for him when he was drunk.
-Of course, he was convinced by the fact that we chose that pine tree.
-So we took a taxi to his manager and the interesting thing was that for the first 10 minutes we thought he couldn't read because we gave him a microphone and text and he didn't.
-But as he began to nibble more on the pine tree, his tongue became untied.
+We dubbed it in Prievidza.
+We went by bus to Prievidza and we had instructions that Mr. Ladislav would be at his favorite pub, Papuča or Septima.
+We got there with Jano Brunovský, the other dubber, and Meliško was already there, pretty drunk.
+He was sitting there alone, he had a pint of borovička in front of him and we said, "Hello, Mr. Ladislav, we're here, I don't know if your manager told you that we're going to dub."
+He didn't know what was going on at all, so we had to explain it to him for 20 minutes, it wasn't exactly ideal for a drunk person.
+Of course, he was convinced by the fact that we chose the pint of borovička.
+So we went by taxi to his manager and the interesting thing was that for the first 10 minutes we thought that he couldn't read, because we gave him a microphone and text and he couldn't.
+But as he started to drink the pint of borovička more, his tongue loosened.